AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 ##  AMIT KUMAR DAS
 Bangalore - 560103, Karnataka, India | C: (+91) 9972321496 | amitnist@gmail.com

-I have elaborated my current profile which in turn matches the stated job description.
+I have elaborated my current profile which in corelates to my interest of work.

 > I specialize in designing & building software solutions, improving them, or simply
 > refactoring them to isolated but cohesive features communicating in harmony.